GabrielNsiah/Plant-Health-Monitoring-at-LNMH/pipeline/README.md

 - `transform.py`
 - `load.py`

-There is also a file to run the entire pipeline in sequence:
+There is also a file to run all the above scripts in sequence:
 - `etl.py`
 ---